Nikesha Breeze

 New Editions

-A very special limited edition bronze mask (right) is being released in an edition of 18.
-This limited edition measures 7.865 x 4.75 x 3.865 incehs.
-The mask is cast from an artist proof created in Ghana and produced at Stratton Studios.
+A very special limited edition bronze mask (right) is available to the first ten donor contributions of $5,000 ($5,000–$15,000 value).
+This limited edition bronze measures 7.865 x 4.75 x 3.865 inches and is from an edition of 18.
+The mask was cast at Stratton Studios in Philadephia from an artist proof created in Ghana.
 The original 108 Death Masks: A Communal Prayer for Peace and Justice were formed in clay over a 108-day vigil during which the artist created a mask each day.
 The installation was later cast in West African bronze in Ghana, commissioned by and installed permanently at the Equal Justice Initiative’s Freedom Monument Sculpture Park in Montgomery, Alabama.
 108 Death Masks: A Communal Prayer for Peace and Justice honors the six million lives lost in enslavement in the United States.

 Be a part of Breeze’s global legacy by supporting Living Histories at the Biennale of Sydney.
-Donations of any size are deeply appreciated.